BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/maki-icons.md

 ---
-title: Maki-Icons
+title: Maki Icons
-description: How to install and configure Maki-Icons for Blade Icons.
+description: How to install and configure Maki Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Maki-Icons]
+breadcrumbs: [Documentation, Families, Maki Icons]
 ---

 ## Installation